 1.17.
-This publication addresses the evaluation of those site related factors that have to be taken into account to ensure that the site-installation combination do not constitute an unacceptable risk to people or the environment over the lifetime of the nuclear installation.
-It is recognized that there are other important factors in site evaluation, such as technology, economics, land use planning, availability of cooling water, non-radiological environmental impacts and socioeconomic impacts, among them the opinion of interested parties, including the public.
+This publication addresses the evaluation of those site related factors that have to be taken into account to ensure that the site-installation combination does not constitute an unacceptable risk to people or the environment over the lifetime of the nuclear installation.
+It is recognized that there are other important factors in site evaluation, such as technology, economics, non-radiological environmental impacts and socioeconomic impacts, as well as the opinion of interested parties, including the public.
 Such aspects of site evaluation are not covered in this publication.